openharmony/docs/en/application-dev/reference/apis/js-apis-storage-statistics.md

 getBundleStats(packageName: string): Promise&lt;BundleStats&gt;

-Asynchronously obtains information about an application.
+Asynchronously obtains space information of an application.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.STORAGE_MANAGER